postfinance/swiss-hacks/spec/Bugs.md

 ### Accounts cannot be deleted

 This bug is related to "User Story 5: Delete account" and the `DELETE /accounts/{iban}` endpoint.
+It is a mismatch between specification and implementation.

 **Current (falsy) behavior**: When I delete an account and transfer the remaining money to another one, the deleted account vanishes.